apsaltis/hcc-assets/nifi-s2s-proveance/ExportingNiFiProvenanceData Part 1.md

 7. Inspecting the Provenance data
 8. Next Steps

-**NOTE**: In this tutorial we are going to be taking the following shortcuts, in the spirit of understanding the concepts.
+**NOTE:** In this tutorial we are going to be taking the following shortcuts, in the spirit of understanding the concepts.
 Specifically we are going to:
   * Run two NiFi instances on the same host.
   * Not configure security in either NiFi instance or use a secure transport between NiFi hosts.